defichaindomains/contracts/README.md

 Implementation of the ENS Registry, the central contract used to look up resolvers and owners for domains.

-### ENSRegistryWithFallback

-The new impelmentation of the ENS Registry after [the 2020 ENS Registry Migration](https://docs.ens.domains/ens-migration-february-2020/technical-description#new-ens-deployment).

 ### FIFSRegistrar

 Implementation of a simple first-in-first-served registrar, which issues (sub-)domains to the first account to request them.